Meet the coach Testimonials Blog Schedule a Discovery Call Login

 Aspirations for an Ideal Future in Medicine: Your Ideal Practice

 We spent a moment last week dreaming about a positive future for medicine.
-Today, I want to bring it down to you as the individual physician to foster your ideal practice.
+Today, I want to hone the focus down to you as the individual physician to foster your ideal practice.
 I will walk you through a few activities over the next couple of weeks for you to develop your plan.

 What’s an ideal clinical practice for you?
 What patient populations are you serving and where?
-Think geographically and building type – inpatient, outpatient, L&D, nursing home, the ED, home visits, homeless camps, etc. What percentage are the various encounters?
-Also include acute care, chronic care management, preventative care, procedures, etc. What kind of staffing and other supports exists?
+Think geographically and building type – inpatient, outpatient, L&D, nursing home, the ED, home visits, homeless camps, a multi-purpose healthcare setting with a gym, nutritionist, etc. What percentage of time are spent on various types of encounters? -Include acute care, chronic care management, preventative care, procedures, etc. What kind of staffing and other supports exist?
 Picture your day – what’s the flow like?
 Think about your team’s interactions and engagement—hours, days of the week, partners, etc. Think through the details.
 What things are you not doing?
 How do you feel as you wake up and head to work?
-(If it’s not fabulous – work more on your dreaming, revisit your purpose in career statement, and remember your why.)
+(If it’s not fabulous – work more on your dreams, revisit your purpose in your career statement, and remember your why.)
 Write it all down.

+Step 2.
+Unpack the Vision.
 Once you have listed as many details as possible, you can consider each a separate goal.
-Now, you are ready for the next step – unpacking the vision.

 For the things you listed – write beside each one what it will do for you.
 For example, if one of the things you want in your ideal practice is 30% acute care, why do you want that?
 It may be one thing or multiple.
 “It will provide variety.
 It gives me some less complex issues to deal with.
 It helps me ‘catch up.’ “

-You then can go a bit deeper.
+You then can go a bit deeper by asking what it will do fo you, and what will the answer to that do for you?
 What’s important about variety for you?
 “It keeps me from being bored.”
 What’s important about that?
 “It keeps me engaged so that I can enjoy it more.”
 What’s important about less complex issues?
 “They’re easier, and I can often give some quick fixes.”
 What’s important about that?
 “Easier cases provide my brain a little rest and recovery during the day.”
 “Quick fixes are nice because I like to see that I’m helping people more immediately.”
 What’s important about ‘catch-up time?’
 “Again, some rest and recovery, I’m not behind, I have more meaningful time with patients, and I leave the office on time.”
 What’s important about that?
 I have time to work out and spend with my family and friends. – Okay, you get the picture.

-Usually, what you will see during this portion – is that several goals you have will lead to common parts of the vision.
+Usually, during this portion, you will see that several of your goals lead to common parts of the vision.

 Now write out the vision of your ideal practice in a sentence or paragraph.
-You can still keep your specific goals, but you will realize that you can achieve those same underlying desires through various means, giving you flexibility moving forward.
+You can still keep your specific goals, but you will realize that you can achieve the vision through various means, giving you flexibility moving forward.

 Over the next couple of weeks, we will tackle the fear, limiting beliefs, and the inner critic, as well as start developing a plan.